tjpajala/vaalikone/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to get the YLE 2015 data set, and perform some basic analysis on it:

 ``` r
 dataset_name <- "yle_2015" #options: hs_2015, yle_2011